ArchiScn/Pilot_whole_vessels_Models/README.md

 # Models

 This repository contains several models trained during experiments with CNN.
+To access models you should click word "Release"

 The authors would like to thank the AHRC for funding the Arch-I-Scan project (Grant AH/T001003/1).